Finding of Moses: Jewish art and traditions

 A different tradition is first found in Josephus, who was read by Poussin and influenced his treatment of this and other biblical scenes.
 His account of the finding has the princess "playing by the river bank" and spotting Moses being "borne down the stream".
 She "sent off some swimmers" to fetch him.
-Thus in Poussin's 1638 Finding in the Louvre a burly male emerges from the water with the child and basket, a detail sometimes copied by other painters.
+Thus in Poussin's 1638 "Finding" in the Louvre a burly male emerges from the water with the child and basket, a detail sometimes copied by other painters.
 This is followed in Sebastian Bourdon's painting of 1650, with two male swimmers.
-Italian paintings more often show female swimmers, or at least females who have landed and are drying themselves after handing the baby to the princess, as in Sebastiano Ricci, Salvator Rosa, Giovanni Francesco Romanelli, as well as a painting in the Rijksmuseum by Paulus Bor and Cornelis Hendriksz Vroom from the 1630s, and Poussin's 1651 composition.
-The only painting of the subject from Rembrandt's studio shows several naked women who have apparently just come out of the water, bringing the basket.
+Italian paintings more often show female swimmers or at least women who have landed and are drying themselves after handing the baby to the princess, as in Sebastiano Ricci, Salvator Rosa, Giovanni Francesco Romanelli, as well as a painting in the Rijksmuseum by Paulus Bor and Cornelis Vroom from the 1630s, and Poussin's 1651 composition.
+The only painting of the subject from Rembrandt 's studio shows several naked women who have just come out of the water, bringing the basket.

 Islamic art

-There is an unusual depiction in the Edinburgh University Library manuscript of the Jami' al-tawarikh, an ambitious world history written in Persia at the start of the 14th century.
-In the Qur'an and Islamic tradition, it is Pharaoh's wife, Asiya, who rescues the baby, not his daughter.
-Here the baby Moses remains in his "ark", which is carried along a river with curling Chinese-style waves towards the women.
+There is an unusual depiction in the Edinburgh University Library manuscript of the Jami' al-tawarikh, an ambitious world history written in the Ilkhanate, now Iran, at the start of the 14th century.
+In the Qur'an and Islamic tradition, it is Pharaoh's wife Asiya who rescues the baby, not his daughter.
+Here, the baby Moses remains in his ark, which is carried along a river with curling Chinese-style waves towards the women.

-The queen is in the river with an attendant, both at least clothed in undergarments (more clothes seem to be hanging from a tree branch), and an older servant, or Moses' mother, on the bank.
-The ark appears enclosed and solid; it looks rather like an elongated coffin, perhaps because the artist was unfamiliar with the subject.
+The queen is in the river with an attendant, both at least clothed in undergarments (more clothes seem to be hanging from a tree branch), and an older servant, or Moses's mother, on the bank.
+The ark appears enclosed and solid; it looks like an elongated coffin, perhaps because the artist was unfamiliar with the subject.
 There are few comparable Islamic world histories, and like other scenes in the Jami' al-tawarikh, this may be all but unique in Islamic miniatures.
 The composition may be derived from Byzantine depictions.

-This manuscript has seven miniatures of the life of Moses, an unprecedented number perhaps suggesting a special identification with Moses by the author Rashid-al-Din Hamadani, a convert from Judaism who became chief minister of Persia.
+This manuscript has seven miniatures of the life of Moses, an unprecedented number perhaps suggesting a unique identification with Moses by the author Rashid-al-Din Hamadani, a convert from Judaism who became chief minister of the Ilkhanate.